Areustle/ParallelTNNLayers/README.md

 ## Custom Fused Kernels

-Cuda kernels and tensorflow C++ wrappers needed to register custom operations can be found in the `Kernels` directory.
+Cuda kernels and tensorflow C++ wrappers needed to register custom operations can be found in the `Kernels` directory. *.cu files are auto-tuned CUDA kernels, while the associated *.cc files are C++ wrapper codes that expose the custom fused kernels to tensorflow.

 ## Sequencer